bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

 | Soldering iron and solder                                                                        | For soldering everything                                            |
 | Flush cutters                                                                                    | For cutting legs off soldered LEDs and resistors                    |

-## Tools recommended for the hotswap variant only
+## Additional tools recommended for the hotswap variant only
 | Description                                                                                      |  Used for                                                           |
 | ------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------- |
 | Philips #1 screwdriver                                                                           | The optional M2 screws that attach the plate to the PCB             |